Clénet Coachworks: Founding

-Clénet Coachworks, Inc., was formed by Alain Clénet and investors in 1975.
-Originally started in a garage, the company was moved into an airplane hangar where an assembly line style of production was begun, later to be reborn in a "high tech" facility in Goleta, California, where production of Series II continued until the company ran into financial difficulties in 1980, ceased production, and Alain Clénet filed for bankruptcy.
-The remaining bodies, tooling and equipment went up for auction.
-Soon after the bankruptcy, Alfred J. DiMora owner of Classic Clenet Club and one of the first employee of Clenet, purchased off the assets of Clénet Coachworks, Inc.
+Clénet Coachworks, Inc., started in a garage, with investors in 1975.
 Clénet's first car was called the Series I. It was a roadster designed in a 1930s style.
 This was then replaced by the heavier-looking Series II in 1979.

+Originally the company was moved into an airplane hangar where an assembly line style of production was begun, later to be reborn in a "high tech" facility in Goleta, California, in 1980, where production of Series II continued until the company ran into financial difficulties and ceased production in 1982.

+By 1984, Alfred J. DiMora (b.
+1956) - owner of Classic Clénet Club and one of the first employees of Clénet - had purchased off the assets and the name of Clénet Coachworks, Inc.; Alain Clénet (b.
+1944) filed for bankruptcy in 1987.
+The remaining bodies, tooling and equipment went up for auction.

-A total of 250 factory-authorized Clénet Series I, 187 Series II, 65 Series III, and 15 Series IV cars were produced by Clenet Coachworks, Inc. Clénets sold for around US$105,000 in the 1970s.
+A total of 250 factory-authorized Clénet Series I, 187 Series II, 65 Series III, and 15 Series IV cars were produced by Clénet Coachworks, Inc. Clénets sold for around US$105,000 in the 1970s.
 Recently Clénets in excellent or new condition with no mileage have sold for US$100,000 to $150,000.

 Repurchase

-Alfred J. DiMora purchased the assets of Clénet Coachworks, Inc., revived Clénet and moved the company to a new production factory in Carpinteria, California.
+Alfred J. DiMora purchased the assets of Clénet Coachworks, Inc., revived Clénet and moved the company to a new production factory in Carpinteria, California, in 1984.
 He re-established the production of the automobile to the same standards of the original, employing many of the original craftsmen from the first Clénet company.
-Production resumed the two series of Clénets started at the Goleta facility.
-Later the Series IV and Series V Designed by Alfred J. DiMora were added to the line of Clénet automobiles.
+Production resumed on the two series of Clénets started at the Goleta facility.
+Later the Series IV and Series V Designed by DiMora were added to the line of Clénet automobiles.

 Clénet Coachworks automobiles offered such features as Italian walnut burl dashboards and etched glass accented by Waterford crystal ashtrays which brought many Clénet models in at over $100,000.
 Buyers included Farrah Fawcett, Rod Stewart, Ken Norton, Sylvester Stallone and King Hussein of Jordan.
 Clénets were called "Driven Art" by Automotive Age and the "American Rolls-Royce" by Fortune.

+Clénets were still built as of 2023 in Palm Springs, where Sir Alfred J. DiMora resides.